 Financial Need and Aid Renewal

 Changes in family financial circumstances, such as income and/or the number of household members attending college, will affect financial need and eligibility for aid.
-Because the number of children in college substantially reduces the amount expected for each child, changes in this number will usually result in significant differences in financial aid awarded.
+Families that experience changes in circumstances may appeal their award.
+Appeals re approved based on the availability of funding as well as the strength of the appeal.